-Diligent Attorneys Defending Minors Against Alcohol-Related Charges
+Diligent Attorneys Defending Minors Against Alcohol-Related Charges in Pennsylvania

-Penalties for underage drinking in Pennsylvania
+Penalties for underage drinking in PA

 The legal age to purchase or consume alcohol in the Commonwealth of Pennsylvania is 21.
 Under Pennsylvania law, it is illegal for anyone under that age to purchase, consume, possess, or transport liquor, malt or brewed beverages.
 The penalties for a conviction are mandatory fines and loss of driving privileges.
 These fines and license suspensions increase with each subsequent conviction.

 For a first conviction, the operating privileges are suspended for 90 days; for a second conviction, the suspension is for one year; for a third or subsequent conviction, the suspension is for two years.
 A conviction is defined as any finding of guilt by way of trial or guilty plea, adjudication in juvenile court, or admission into any preadjudication program.
-The following information details additional statutes and penalties for violations of underage drinking laws.
+The following information details additional statutes and penalties for violations of underage drinking laws in Pennsylvania.

 False identification and fake IDs